z3by/ahmadmostafa.com/_posts/vuepress-modern-blog-theme.md

 now you can see a cool floating button on the right side of your posts that help your users sharing your content! :tada:

-That's It! :tada: now You just have a cool website like mine! :wink: go and add some cool posts!
+That's It! :tada:
+go and add some cool posts! :wink:

-## TLDR

-My website is public on github, you can fork it from [here](https://github.com/z3by/my-profile), clone it, play around with it!